Audi Q2 SUV - Engines, drive & performance

 The Audi Q2 drives more like a hatchback than an SUV

 The trade-off for this is that the Q2 drives much like a normal hatchback.
 That means there’s little body lean when cornering and the steering responds quickly and accurately to your inputs, albeit with precious little feel or feedback.
-If you want to tinker with the way the Q2 drives, Audi’s optional Drive Select system allows you to change how sensitive the steering, and gearbox are, as well as how firm the suspension is, depending on whether you feel like a sporty or comfortable driving experience.
-The Q2 feels generally sharper than its Volkswagen T-Roc rival from behind the wheel, and is more enjoyable to drive then either the Peugeot 2008 or Renault Captur.
+If you want to tinker with the way the Q2 drives, Audi’s Drive Select system (standard from Sport trim) allows you to change how sensitive the steering, and gearbox are, as well as how firm the suspension is, depending on whether you feel like a sporty or comfortable driving experience.
+The Q2 feels generally sharper than its Volkswagen T-Roc rival from behind the wheel, and is more enjoyable to drive than either the Peugeot 2008 or Renault Captur.
 But this sporty nature comes at the expense of a slightly firmer, less comfortable ride.
 It’s easy to manoeuvre around town, yet – despite its diminutive size – can more than hold its own in motorway traffic.

 Audi Q2 petrol engines